mozilla/data-docs/src/concepts/reporting_a_problem.md

 comprise the [Data Platform](https://bugzilla.mozilla.org/enter_bug.cgi?product=Data%20Platform%20and%20Tools).
 File a bug in the specific component that most closely matches the tool in question.

-Operational bugs, such as services being unavailable, need to be filed either in the component for the service itself or in the [Operations component](https://bugzilla.mozilla.org/enter_bug.cgi?product=Data%20Platform%20and%20Tools&component=Operations).
+Operational bugs, such as services being unavailable, need to be filed using Jira.
+Data SRE uses JIRA for issue tracking.

-### Other issues

-When in doubt, file issues in the [General component](https://bugzilla.mozilla.org/enter_bug.cgi?product=Data%20Platform%20and%20Tools&component=General).

-### Report a problem using Jira (Mozilla Internal)

 You can file a Jira ticket using this [link](https://mozilla-hub.atlassian.net/secure/CreateIssue.jspa?pid=10058).

 - The ticket should contain the following information:
   - Service details
   - Steps to reproduce
   - Impact to users

+### Other issues

+When in doubt, file issues in the [General component](https://bugzilla.mozilla.org/enter_bug.cgi?product=Data%20Platform%20and%20Tools&component=General).